ayoyu/comLog/comLog/README.md

 An example of the log data directory that contains the DATA files in a binary file format:

 - `.store` contains the stored records bytes
-- `.index` maintain the index to lookup for records in the store file
+- `.index` maintains the index to lookup for records in the store file

 ```bash
 $ ls